Ready for the House

 Ready for the House is the debut studio album by Jandek, and was released in 1978 by his own Corwood Industries label, with the catalog number #0739.
 The artist has said in letters that the number was meaningless.
 Corwood Industries reissued the album three times on CD, first in 1999, then sometime in the early 2000s, and again in 2005.
 Jackpot Records, with exclusive permission from Corwood, reissued the album on LP in 2008.

 Album artwork

 The album cover features a photograph of a garishly colored room with a chair beside a window.
 The artwork of the original 1978 issue lacks text, while the back cover credits the album to "The Units".
-Many subsequent Jandek releases feature this general design.